DANCING PANDAS

 In this modern day and age it is difficult to think about people living off the land without technology, electricity or even running water.
 Yet, the Mundari Tribe is doing just that!
 Their lives revolve around their prized possessions – their cows!
 Learn about these extraordinary people and how we came to spend 2 marvelous days with them.

-Who are the Mundari?
+Who are the Mundari People?

-Mundari Tribe South Sudan Juba Africa tribes
+Mundari Tribe South Sudan travel

 The extraordinary Mundari Tribe is one of the 64 different and mostly warring tribes which make up South Sudan.
 However, the Mundari people are one of the friendliest and the most peaceful of the lot.